01

 How does TrainedBy help here?

-By making reality visible through /features/snap, which makes small accurate macro changes much easier than guessing from chat messages and memory.
+By making reality visible through Snap, which makes small accurate macro changes much easier than guessing from chat messages and memory.

 Related